jasperproject/jasper-client/README.md

 Client code for the Jasper voice computing platform.
 Jasper is an open source platform for developing always-on, voice-controlled applications.

 Learn more at [jasperproject.github.io](http://jasperproject.github.io/), where we have assembly and installation instructions, as well as extensive documentation.
+For the image and or binary you needed, please visit [Sourceforge] (http://sourceforge.net/projects/jasperproject/).

 ## Contact